croz-ltd/klokwrk-project/support/documentation/article/debugging-gradle-from-idea/debugging-gradle-from-idea.md

   otherwise.

 Once we have repacked Gradle sources, we can supply them to the IDEA.
 More concretely, open that decompiled `DefaultProject` class we have used previously, click on the `"Choose Sources..."` action in the top right corner and supply repacked archive.
 If IDEA prompts you with the `"Choose libraries to attach sources to"` popup, select `"All"` from the list.
-Wait a few moments, and the
-`DefaultProject.class` file should be replaced with the `DefaultPoject.java` file (note the extensions).
+Wait a few moments while IDEA finishes indexing new sources, and the `DefaultProject.class` file should be replaced with the `DefaultPoject.java` file (note the extensions).

 Now you can go ahead by adding your breakpoints and start debugging Gradle internals with real sources.